readthedocs/readthedocs.org/docs/guides/jupyter.rst

 ----------------------------------------------

 There are two main extensions that add support Jupyter notebooks as source files in Sphinx: nbsphinx_ and MyST-NB_.
-Although they have similar intent and basic functionality, there are some differences:
+They have similar intent and basic functionality: both can read notebooks in ``.ipynb`` and additional formats supported by `jupytext`_, and are configured in a similar way.
+However, there are some differences between them:

 - nsphinx uses `pandoc <https://pandoc.org/>`_ to convert the Markdown from Jupyter notebooks to reStructuredText and then to docutils AST, whereas MyST-NB uses `MyST-Parser`_ to directly convert the Markdown text to docutils AST.
   Both Markdown flavors are mostly equal, but they have some differences.
-- Both nbsphinx and MyST-NB support canonical ``.ipynb`` notebooks. nbsphinx can process any format supported by `jupytext`_, whereas MyST-NB focuses on MyST Markdown Notebooks (see :ref:`below <other-formats>` for more information about other notebook formats).
 - nbsphinx executes each notebook during the parsing phase, whereas MyST-NB can execute all notebooks up front and cache them with `jupyter-cache <https://jupyter-cache.readthedocs.io/>`_.